Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-check-list.en.md

 4. All Issues associated with a Milestone with a due date within two weeks from the moment of creation Issues: **1 point**.
 5. The repository created a Kanban Board where all the tasks can be in one of four States: "New", "Active", "In progress", "Completed": **1 point**.
 6. At the time of inspection of the task one task has status "New" (the one for which you have not created a pull request), and another problem and error is "Executed" on the Board: **1 point**.
 7. Created two pull requests is the pull request for the task is created from the branch inside repository, a pull request for the bug created from "fornataro" repository.
 Pull requests created under different user different from the user account to which you published the repository.
-Pull requst for the task is closed, the pull request is for error - open: **2 points**.
+Pull request for the task is closed, the pull request is for error - open: **2 points**.
 8. The repository contains a develop branch.
 With this thread created branches for solving the problem and fix the error.
 The name of the branch to solve the problem has the prefix "feature -" the name of the branch is to correct errors - prefix "fix-": **1 point**.
 9. Pull requests refer to the relevant Issues.
 Closed Issue refers to the pull request or the commit that closed it: **1 point**.
 10. Repository configured server builds using Travis CI.
 In the server build runs tests for collections that are created when you run the task from the previous module, using the Newman: **3 points**.